Milofow/Milofow/README.md

 Here you can see one of those tests that mimics the behavior of a real request and expects certain outcomes.
 ![image](https://user-images.githubusercontent.com/73555911/149328098-aa5c6383-875a-4037-b3a3-020efa327a24.png)

+I also wrote a little research on these kind of tests which can be found here: [MockMvc Spring testing](https://github.com/Milofow/S3-Portfolio/blob/main/Research/MockMvc%20Spring%20testing.md)
 Sources:

 #### 2. Automated tests on push